Group Agreements

 — bell hooks, Teaching To Transgress: Education as the Practice of Freedom

-2. Honest Inquiry: We come to this space as unique individuals.
-We seek to further attune ourselves to own questions and interests, and we claim the power to change and expand our minds.
-We give ourselves permission to slow down and ask ourselves what feels true, and what matters most in the moment.
+Honest Inquiry: We come to this space as unique individuals.
+We seek to further attune ourselves to our own questions and interests, and we claim the power to change and expand our minds.
+We give ourselves permission to slow down and ask ourselves what feels true and what matters most in the moment.

-3. Equitable Space: Each one of us has an important part to play in the discussion.
-Assume the right of speaking, using one voice at a time.
-While we’ll aim for roughly equal time to speak, we think of participation more so through the lens of honest and earnest self-expression.
+Equitable Space: Each one of us has an important part to play in the discussion.
+We assume the right of speaking and take the opportunities that feel right to do so!
+While we aim for roughly equal time, we are more interested honest and earnest self-expression, whatever form that takes for each of us.

-4. The Art of the Pause: In a slow and spacious dialogue, students are encouraged to pause and reflect as we go.
+The Art of the Pause: We can pause and reflect as we go.
 Silences are welcome, and even “awkward” silences can lead to moments of collective discovery.